steveseguin/offline_deployment/README.md

 ```

 You can then load the site at https://192.168.XXX.YYY/ or whereever its loaded.
+Accept any SSL concerns or what not (see https://github.com/steveseguin/vdo.ninja/blob/develop/install.md#dealing-with-no-ssl-scenarios for more details)

-You may need to download and install the cert https://192.168.XXX.YYY/cert.pem if you don't have allowances for self-signed certs
+You may need to download and install the cert https://192.168.XXX.YYY/cert.pem if you don't have allowances for self-signed certs.
+The required cert is located at https://192.168.XXX.YYY/cert.pem for easy download.